 - 1 tbsp Soom silan (or 2 pitted medjool dates)

 - ice (as much as you need to reach desired consistency!)

 266 calories per serving • Fat: 17.3g • Carbohydrates: 23.5g • Protein: 6.5g

 Banana Tahini Shake

-Swap 3 ice cubes in the recipe above with 1 frozen banana for a thicker and creamier consistency and subtle banana flavor.
+Swap ice cubes in the above recipe with 1 frozen banana for a thicker and creamier consistency and subtle banana flavor.
 Optional: top with fresh banana slices and a tahini drizzle.